davidhozic/discord-advertisement-framework/docs/source/guide/GUI/quickstart.rst

 - START / STOP buttons for starting and stopping the framework,
 - Schema definition tab - Where you can define accounts, guilds, messages & type of logging:

-  - Accounts - Section for defining your accoungs (and guilds and messages).
+  - Accounts - Section for defining your accounts (and guilds and messages).
   - Logging - Section for defining the logging manager used and the detail of the trace (printouts).
   - "Load/Save/Generate" menu button - Allows you to save or load the GUI state & to generate a Python script that will shill the configured items without the graphical interface.

 - Output tab for displaying stdout (console) - this is useful for debugging purposes,
+- Analytics tab for doing SQL analysis on sent messages,
-- "Credits" tab - shows the credits,
+- About tab